DiamondsAndRust206/solar-age/README.md

 ## Description

 _ This code was created for an independent project at Epicodus.
 This is only javascript code.
 All functions and prototypes pass all tests and branches for a %100 coverage.
-There are prototypes to figure out peoples age on Mercury, Venus, Mars & Jupiter.Life expectancy is given at 77 which is the life expectancy of a male.
+There are prototypes to figure out peoples age on Mercury, Venus, Mars & Jupiter.
+Life expectancy is given at 77 which is the life expectancy of a male.
 If age is passed the expectancy, the output will be how many years passed the expectancy the person's age is.
 This will be a positive number._

 ## Setup/Installation Requirements